 The Trend is Clear

 These days, it’s pretty popular to downsize our junk and make more space for life, but the experts are quick to remind us that cleaning out a drawer isn’t the same as becoming minimal.
-Some, like Penny, who writes an award-winning frugality blog, is very resistant to being labeled.
+Some, like Penny, who writes an award-winning frugality blog, are very resistant to being labeled.
 Others, like Joshua Becker, author of The More of Less, claim the title with great gusto.

 Is Your Mom a Minimalist?